-Etti Palitz is a New York City based commercial and fine art photographer that specializes in capturing glass art, flowers and iconic images of New York City.
+Etti Palitz is a fine art and commercial photographer based in New York City.
+Her work specializes in capturing glass art, flowers and iconic images of New York City.

 She is married and has two children.
 In 1983, her career in photography was launched when she enrolled at the International Center of Photography, where she experienced professional, technical and creative photographic instruction by world recognized photographers.

-Etti then developed a special method of projecting light through colored glass vases to create luminous and captivating images.
-Kodak chose her work as an example of excellence in her use of color, at a symposium on color held at the Fashion Institute of Technology.
+Etti then developed a method of projecting light through colored glass objects to create luminous and captivating images.
+Kodak chose her work as an example of excellence for her use of color, at a symposium on color photography held at the Fashion Institute of Technology.

-Etti's art work is widely collected.
-She is currently, represented by Westwood Gallery in New York City.
 Her first solo show was "Romance, A Doll's Story" an autobiographical photographic essay that Etti illustrates through the use of dolls.
-Her client list includes Bloomingdales, Diane von Furstenberg, Lalique, Baccarat and Gardner & Barr Venetian glass.
+Today artwork is widely collected and her client list includes Bloomingdales, Diane von Furstenberg, Lalique, Baccarat and Gardner & Barr Venetian glass.

 "She is an excellent painter who holds a camera instead of a brush.